B.A., M.A., Stanford University; Ph.D., Princeton University

-    My research is in ancient philosophy.
-I am primarily interested in issues in ancient ethics and moral psychology.
-For ancient thinkers, however, these topics were often not divorced from metaphysical and epistemological commitments.
-It is important to consider ancient ethical views from within the framework of the system under investigation, and to draw connections among various aspects of a thinker’s system.
+I have broad research interests within ancient philosophy, though most of my work concentrates on topics in ancient ethics and moral psychology.
+Because these topics were, for ancient thinkers, not cleanly divorced from their metaphysical and epistemological commitments, I consider ancient ethical views from within the framework of a thinker’s system.

 A number of my projects explore Aristotle’s accounts of friendship in both the Nicomachean Ethics and the Eudemian Ethics.
 I am particularly interested in the Socratically inspired puzzles that Aristotle raises about friendship, including a puzzle about how virtuous agents can be friends, given that (a) virtuous agents are self-sufficient, and (b) agents who are self-sufficient, by definition, need nothing, and so will not need friends.